Augustinian, built in 1258.

 One of Siena's patron saints.
 He's a

-3rd century saint so the legend that he was imprisoned in the tower on the
+3rd century saint, so the legend that he was imprisoned in the tower to the

 right of this 16th century church, admittedly built on the site of an